 Elementary school-aged children express positive attitudes about science, regardless of gender.
 However, “by second grade, when students (both boys and girls) are asked to draw a scientist, most portray a white male in a lab coat.
 The drawings generally show an isolated person with a beaker or test tube.
 Any woman scientist they draw looks severe and not very happy” .

 Oftentimes, I feel inadvertently pressured to fulfill one of two Fem-In-STEM stereotypes: (1) the strong, independent woman who sets the curve on every exam and knows what she’s doing.
 She’s tough as hell, and purveys humor drier than Sauvignon Blanc.
 Or (2), the young, foolish girl who makes her way through her classes by being pretty and cute.
 Her smile melts hearts, boys fight to do her homework for her, but she can’t answer the simplest of questions.
 However, she’s getting an A so she’s probably sleeping with someone, right?
 Both stereotypes are damning in their own particular way.
 The strong, independent woman fears to express insecurity, and the young, foolish girl fears to express confidence.
-These stereotypes are further reinforced in popular media, such as in the TBS show The Big Bang Theory.
+These stereotypes are further reinforced in popular media, a la Amy Ferrah Fowler of The Big Bang Theory.

 There are countless times I’ve considered quitting and switching to a major where women are the majority.
 Psychology.
 Communications.
 Education.
 Public Relations.
 Majors where I don’t have to pretend that I know what I’m doing all the time, or worry about being taken seriously.
 I wouldn’t be studying what I’m passionate about, but I would be comfortable and encouraged by my peers and mentors.
 Most importantly, I would feel safe.